-Javier Echave and Emma Gilthorpe were directors of a number of companies within the Heathrow Airport Holdings Limited Group during the year.
-Javier Echave and Emma Gilthorpe's remuneration for the year ended 31 December 2023 is disclosed in the financial statements of Heathrow Airport Holdings Limited and Heathrow Airport Limited respectively.
-The Directors do not believe it is possible to accurately apportion their remuneration to individual companies based on services provided.
+Javier Echave was a director of a number of companies within the Heathrow Airport Holdings Limited Group during the year.
+His remuneration for the year ended 31 December 2023 is disclosed in the financial statements of Heathrow Airport Holdings Limited.
 Martin Bailey and Sally Ding were directors of a number of companies within the Heathrow Airport Holdings Limited Group.
-They were paid by, but are not directors of, Heathrow Airport Limited.
-The Directors do not believe it is possible to accurately apportion their remuneration to other individual companies within the Group based on services provided.
+They were paid by, but are not Directors of, Heathrow Airport Limited.

+The Directors do not believe it is possible to accurately apportion their remuneration to individual companies within the Group based on services provided.